-The following is the default list of user agents to block, as of Admin Tools 3.
+The following is the default list of user agents to block.
 It is very thorough and seems to be reducing the number of attacks enormously.
 If you are upgrading from an earlier version you might want to try it out.
-Just copy it and paste it in the User agents to block, one per line are in the .htaccess Maker configuration.
-Remember to enable the Block access from specific user agents to enable the feature and then click on Save and create .htaccess to generate the .htaccess file which applies this setting on your site.

-WebBandit webbandit Acunetix binlar BlackWidow Bolt 0 Bot mailto:craftbot@yahoo.com BOT for JCE casper checkprivacy ChinaClaw clshttp cmsworldmap comodo Custo Default Browser 0 diavol DIIbot DISCo dotbot Download Demon eCat.ch EirGrabber EmailCollector EmailSiphon EmailWolf Express WebPictures extract feedfinder
+WebBandit webbandit Acunetix binlar BlackWidow Bolt 0 Bot mailto:craftbot@yahoo.com BOT for JCE casper checkprivacy ChinaClaw clshttp cmsworldmap comodo Custo Default Browser 0 diavol DIIbot DISCO dotbot Download Demon eCatch EirGrabber EmailCollector EmailSiphon EmailWolf Express WebPictures extract ExtractorPro EyeNetIE feedfinder FHscan FlashGet flicky GetRight GetWeb!